 Other options for bad credit car leasing

-Getting declined for that BMW coupe lease deal isn't the end of the world and there are a bunch of options available to you—some good, some bad and a few illegal.
-In the next few sections, we'll talk through three of the most popular options for leasing with bad credit.
+Getting declined for that BMW coupe lease deal isn't the end of the world and there are a bunch of options available to you—some good, some bad and a few big no-no's.
+In the next few sections, we'll talk through four of the most popular options for leasing with bad credit.

 Can someone lease a new car for me?